For Emergency Call : 0183-513-1111

 How effective is the day after pill?

-The effectiveness of the emergency contraceptive pill varies depending on factors such as when it’s taken and individual physiology.
+The i pill effectiveness depending on factors such as when it’s taken and individual physiology.
 Generally, the sooner it’s taken after unprotected intercourse, the more effective it is at preventing pregnancy.
 However, it can still be effective up to 5 days (120 hours) after intercourse, but its efficacy decreases over time.

 Can emergency contraceptive pills prevent pregnancy after 6 days?